 Dryden’s first heroic drama was ‘The first Indian queen’ along with joint efforts of Robert Howard

 Restoration comedy of manners

-Restoration comedy of manners plays are satires.
-They satirized the mannerisms, behavior and ideas of elite class.
+Restoration comedy of manners plays is satires.
+They satirized the mannerisms, behavior, and ideas of the elite class.
 Comedy of manners is a depiction of relations of men and women of aristocratic society.
-These plays include a portrayal of wit, sexual dialogues, sensual innuendos and rakish behavior.
+These plays include a portrayal of wit, sexual dialogues, sensual innuendos, and rakish behavior.

 Beginning of Neoclassicism